bonigarcia/webdrivermanager/README.md

 ### HTTP response code 403

-Some of the drivers (e.g. geckodriver and operadriver) are hosted on GitHub.
+Some of the drivers (e.g. *geckodriver* or *operadriver*) are hosted on GitHub.
 When several consecutive requests are made by WebDriverManager, GitHub servers return an **HTTP 403 error** response as follows:

 ```
 Caused by: java.io.IOException: Server returned HTTP response code: 403 for URL: https://api.github.com/repos/operasoftware/operachromiumdriver/releases